Swiss try Czechs, Belgian in major money laundering probe

 Former Czech Prime Minister Stanislav Gross suspended his own membership of the Social Democrats in 2011 pending the investigation, but he was not accused or named in the case.

-Gross was a senior party figure when the privatisation of the remaining state stake went through but was not yet in the cabinet, which was headed by current President Milos Zeman.
+Gross was a senior party figure when the privatisation of the remaning state stake went through but was not yet in the cabinet, which was headed by current President Milos Zeman.